AdnanHodzic/auto-cpufreq/README.md

 # Platform Profiles
 # https://www.kernel.org/doc/html/latest/userspace-api/sysfs-platform_profile.html
+# auto-cpufreq prefers the per-handler /sys/class/platform-profile interface
-# See available options by running:
+# when available and retains /sys/firmware/acpi/platform_profile for
-# cat /sys/firmware/acpi/platform_profile_choices
+# compatibility and safe global control.
+# Available values depend on the hardware and kernel.
+Run `auto-cpufreq --stats`
+# or `auto-cpufreq --pp` to see the exact accepted names.
 platform_profile = performance

 # Controls strict enforcement of the platform profile.
-# - true: Constantly enforces the platform profile defined above.
+# - true: Continuously restores the configured platform profile.
-# - false: Sets profile only on AC/Battery changes, allowing manual overrides (e.g., Fn+Q on Legion laptops).
+# - false: Applies it on AC/Battery policy changes while allowing manual
+#   firmware or hotkey profile changes in between.
 enforce_platform_profile = true

 # minimum cpu frequency (in kHz)